isyuck/tidal-party/README.md

 Patterns are kept on a time based stack and are associated with users.
 There is a (configurable, maybe one day dynamic?) maximum number of patterns that can be active at any one time.
 When a user sends a new pattern to the chat, their currently active (old) pattern will be replaced by their new pattern.
 If they don't have any active patterns, the *oldest* pattern on the stack will be replaced, regardless of who it belonged to.
 As new patterns replace old patterns, new groups of patterns will form over time.

-Tidal-Wave doesn't intend to be a twitch based [estuary](https://github.com/dktr0/estuary), [troop](https://github.com/Qirky/Troop), or [flok](https://github.com/munshkr/flok).
+tidal-raid doesn't intend to be a twitch based [estuary](https://github.com/dktr0/estuary), [troop](https://github.com/Qirky/Troop), or [flok](https://github.com/munshkr/flok).
 All of these are better alternatives for collaborative live coding.
 Streaming on twitch incurs a 10-30 second delay between sending a pattern and hearing it's result.
-With enough active users, by the time you hear your pattern it may already have been replaced by a new one from someone else.
-Tidal-Wave aims to explore emergent music in a group context, created by users who will have to anticipate where the music will be by the time they get to hear their pattern.
-Tidal-Wave also intends to create a game-like experience using tidal as the mechanic.
+With enough active users, by the time you hear your pattern it may already have been replaced by a new one from someone else. tidal-raid aims to explore emergent music in a group context, created by users who will have to anticipate where the music will be by the time they get to hear their pattern.  tidal-raid also intends to create a game-like experience using tidal as the mechanic.

 ---